fhiso/sources-and-citations/rdfa-bindings.md

 In the simplest case, the *citation element name* (which is an IRI) can be put in a `property` attribute on an XML or HTML element, and the *citation element value* is the text contents of the element.
+The particular type of element on which the attributes are placed is not relevant.

 {.example ...}  A simplified *formatted citation* to Settipani's book *Les ancêtres de Charlemagne* might be marked up as the following HTML
 fragment:

+    <p>Settipani, Christian.  <i>Les ancêtres de Charlemagne</i>.</p>

+The title of the book can be tagged by adding a `property` attribute to the existing `<i>` element.
+As written above, no element contains just the author's name as the `<p>` element also encloses the title; however author's name can be wrapped in an `<span>` element and the `property` attributed added to that.
+HTML's `<span>` element has no defined meaning of its own, but exists to provide a place for attributes such as this.

     <p><span property="http://terms.fhiso.org/sources/authorName"
       >Settipani, Christian</span>.